artsandmetaphysics/goodlifeodyssey/notes/white-fragility.md

 ## Terms

+DiAngelo defines words in non-standard ways, so if you read a quotation without knowing her definitions,  In a couple of instances, friends

 > The term _identity politics_ refers to the focus on the barriers specific groups face in their struggle for equality.